 Some recommended marinade recipes for sirloin chop are pineapple marinade, Jamaican jerk marinade, and sweet and savory pork chop marinade.Continue to 5 of 6 below.

 Boneless Loin Chop

 This is the loin section of the loin chop cut away from the bone.
 This is the perfect chop for stuffing and is the leanest chop.
 Again, this would benefit from a brine before seasoning and being thrown on a hot grill.
-With stuffed pork chops it is best to gently sear for 2 to 3 minutes per side before finish off over a low or indirect heat.
+With stuffed pork chops it is best to gently sear for 2 to 3 minutes per side before finishing off over low or indirect heat.

 06 of 06

-Also known as: Blade Chop, Pork Shoulder Steak, Pork Steak
+Also known as Blade Chop, Pork Shoulder Steak, Pork Steak

 This cut comes from the shoulder.
-It is a cross section cut of the Boston Butt and has a large bone through the middle.
+It is a cross-section cut of the Boston Butt and has a large bone through the middle.
 Tough and loaded with connective tissue this chop should be marinated before grilling.
 It can also be grilled or smoked low and slow to maximize the tenderness.

 Some recommended marinade recipes for shoulder chop are teriyaki marinade, bourbon marinade, and mustard vinegar marinade.